martindbp/ipvc/README.md

 * Uses Python 3.6, with go-ipfs as the IPFS server
 * Keeps track of the current state of the workspace, the staging area and the head of each branch.
 The workspace state is updated before every IPVC command is carried out
 * Leverages the IPFS mutable files system (MFS) for easy book-keeping of repositories and branches and commits
-* Stores repositories and branches as folder and subfolders on the MFS as well as global settings
+* Stores repositories and branches as folder and subfolders on the MFS as well as other settings
 * The refs to workspace, staging area and head of each branch is stored as subfolders within each branch
 * Each ref has a `bundle` subfolder which contains the reference to the actual file hierarchy and metadata which contains the timestamps and permissions of the files (this is not currently stored in the IPFS files ipld format)
 * Individual commit objects are stored as folders where there are links to the parent commit and the repository ref, as well as a metadata file with author information and a timestamp